rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 1. Ensure that the microSD is plugged in.
 2. Plug in the 12V power supply to J5.
 3. Plug in the USB-to-Ethernet adapter to J9, then plug an Ethernet cable between the adapter and the Ethernet switch on your table.
-4. Connect one microUSB cable to J1 of the Ultra96 and the USB hub.
-This provides three services to your PC: a debug UART interface, a portable drive named 'PYNQ-USB' to navigate the Ultra96 file system, and an RNDIS ethernet interface.
+4. Connect a microUSB cable to J1 of the Ultra96 and the USB hub.
+This provides three services to your PC:
+    1. A debug UART interface
+    2. A portable drive named 'PYNQ-USB' to navigate the Ultra96 file system
+    3. An RNDIS ethernet interface

 After the set-up the Ultra96 should look like the picture below.